Translators can make use of many features of Sketch Engine related term extraction, translation lookup, grammar and usage checking.

 Translators can easily fill their CAT tool term base with terminology for maintaining consistency and quality across all translation jobs from the same area or the same client.
 Sketch Engine’s sophisticated term extraction feature uses the state-of-the-art natural language processing know-how to identify terminology.
 Statistical analysis is aided by comparing the use of words in your specialised text to their use in a large multi-billion word corpus of general text.
 The results include both single- and multi-word units and can be exported into your CAT tool in a widely supported TBX format.

-You can prepare for your translation or interpreting job before you get hold of the texts from the client.
-Have Sketch Engine search the internet for you and download texts related to the topic you specify.
+You can prepare for interpreting job even if the client does not provide you any materials.
+You can have Sketch Engine search the internet for you and download texts related to the topic you specify.
 Then use the term extraction feature to extract terminology.
 This process can be repeated many times to create a large domain specific corpus and extract as many terms as needed.

 Get inspiration from other translators.
 Use parallel corpora to look up translations of words or phrases as they were translated by others and chose the option that fits your context best.
 Useful especially for idiomatic expressions or any other situations when bilingual dictionaries fail to provide a solution.